How should I onboard my existing volunteers?

 We recommend uploading a list of your volunteers into the database, as this will create Offline profiles for each volunteer.

 By importing your entire volunteer list of 100 volunteers to your database, you will start off with 100 offline profiles.
-Then, once the 80 volunteers sign-up as Vome Users, you will have 80 online profiles and 20 offline profiles.
+Then, once the 80 volunteers sign up as Vome Users, you will have 80 online profiles and 20 offline profiles.
 This ensures that your database is always up-to-date and does not contain any duplicates.

-Additionally, you will be able to add offline volunteers to shifts, and track their hours and activity.
+Additionally, you will be able to add offline volunteers to shifts and track their hours and activity.
 This makes it easy to manage all your volunteers on Vome!